Texas Tick-Borne Diseases

 Tetracyclines inhibit protein synthesis by binding to the 30S subunit of the ribosome (1).
 Essentially, the drug inhibits the binding of amino-acyl tRNA to the A-site of the ribosome.
 The 7S ribosomal protein is part of the binding site.
 Tigecycline also binds at the A-site of the 30S subunit of the ribosome and inhibits bacterial protein synthesis.

-Tetracyclines can bind equally well to both prokaryotic (70S) and eukaryotic (80S) ribosomes.
+Tetracyclines can bind equally well to prokaryotic (70S) and eukaryotic (80S) ribosomes.
 Eukaryotic cells are not affected by the antibiotic because they do not accumulate tetracycline in the cell.
 This makes tetracyclines selective against bacteria.
 Tetracyclines may also cause alterations in the cytoplasmic membrane (1).

 Pharmacodynamics

-Absorption: (Oral) Almost completely absorbed from the gastrointestinal tract (GI) tract; average peak plasma concentration may be reduced by high-fat meal or milk (16).
+Absorption: (Oral) Almost completely absorbed from the gastrointestinal tract (GI) tract; average peak plasma concentration may be reduced by a high-fat meal or milk (16).

 Protein binding: >90%